X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Methodology

-Inspired by~\cite{UniScene}, we adopt a joint 3D-to-2D generation hierarchy that first models 3D geometry via occupancy diffusion, followed by photorealistic image synthesis guided by occupancy-rendered semantic and depth maps.
-This 3D-aware guidance ensures geometric consistency and visual realism.
+We adopt a joint 3D-to-2D generation hierarchy that first models scene geometry via occupancy diffusion, followed by image synthesis guided by occupancy-rendered maps to ensure geometric consistency.
+The pipeline is further extended with a temporal diffusion module for video generation, producing smooth motion and cross-view temporal coherence.

 \paragraph{Occupancy Generation via Triplane Diffusion.} We adopt a triplane representation~\cite{Triplane} to encode 3D occupancy fields with high geometric fidelity.
 Given an occupancy volume $\mathbf{o} \in \mathbb{R}^{X \times Y \times Z}$, a triplane encoder compresses it into three orthogonal latent planes $\mathbf{h} = \{\mathbf{h}^{xy}, \mathbf{h}^{xz}, \mathbf{h}^{yz}\}$ with spatial downsampling.
 To mitigate information loss due to reduced resolution, we propose a novel triplane deformable attention mechanism that aggregates richer features for a query point $\mathbf{q} = (x, y, z)$ as: where $K$ is the number of sampling points, $\text{PE}(\cdot): \mathbb{R}^3 \rightarrow \mathbb{R}^D$ denotes positional encoding, and $\mathbf{W}_\omega^\mathcal{P} \in \mathbb{R}^{K \times D}$ generates attention weights with the softmax function $\sigma(\cdot)$.
 The projection function $\text{proj}_\mathcal{P}$ maps 3D coordinates to 2D planes (e.g., $\text{proj}_{xy}(x, y, z) = (x, y)$), and the learnable offset $\Delta p_k^\mathcal{P} = \mathbf{W}_o^\mathcal{P}[k] \cdot \text{PE}(x, y, z) \in \mathbb{R}^2$ uses weights $\mathbf{W}_o^\mathcal{P} \in \mathbb{R}^{2 \times D}$ to shift sampling positions for better feature alignment.
 Then the triplane-VAE decoder reconstructs the 3D occupancy field from the aggregated features $\textbf{F}_\textbf{q}$.